-- Learn the truth about how you are perceived – This research will take a little time and may be painful, but is the essential first step to managing these perceptions.
+- Learn the truth about how you are perceived – This research will take a little time and may be painful, but it is the essential first step to managing these perceptions.

 - Learn who – This may not always be possible, but worth the effort.
-Knowing who have good and bad perceptions about you will help you identify how to manage the negative attitudes more effectively.
+Knowing who has good and bad perceptions about you will help you identify how to manage the negative attitudes more effectively.

-- Make a definitive list – This list identifies the actions, behaviors, and even associations you need to change to improve these perceptions.
+- Make a definitive list – This list identifies the actions, behaviors, and associations you need to change to improve these perceptions.

-- Talk to your “advocates” and “detractors” – Although you may not know all of them, meet with each you know and if they are “detractors”, try to learn first-hand what you did or what associations you have that resulted in this perception.
+- Talk to your “advocates” and “detractors” – Although you may not know all of them, meet with each you know and if they are “detractors,” try to learn first-hand what you did or what associations you have that resulted in this perception.
 Prepare for this conversation to be a little difficult to hear.
 Avoid making excuses or explanations while you listen and learn.
 Once you’ve listened to this person’s truth, commit to amending these behavior(s) or associations.
 Thank them for their honesty.
-If the person is an “advocate,” thank them for their support and share your plans to improve the opinions of you, especially with those that may have a wrong impression of you.
-You will often find, they will become more verbal with their advocacy using this process.
+If the person is an “advocate,” thank them for their support and share your plans to improve their opinions of you, especially with those that may have a wrong impression of you.
+You will often find that they will become more verbal with their advocacy using this process.

-- Now, do it – Make the identified changes and follow through with your commitments to your “distractors” and “advocates.”
+- Make the identified changes and follow through with your commitments to your “distractors” and “advocates.”